Rochelle Chronister

-Rochelle Chronister is an American Politician from Southwest Kansas who served in the Kansas Legislature, as the 57th Chairwoman of the Kansas Republican Party and as Secretary of the Kansas Department of Social and Rehabilitation Services.
+Rochelle Ruth Chronister (née Beach; August 27, 1939 – April 2, 2023) was an American politician from southwest Kansas who served in the Kansas Legislature, as the 57th Chairwoman of the Kansas Republican Party and as Secretary of the Kansas Department of Social and Rehabilitation Services.

 Early life

 Chronister was born in Garden City, Kansas on August 27, 1939.
 She attended the University of Kansas and graduated with a Bachelor of Arts.
 From 1961 to 1964 she worked for the University of Kansas Medical Center as a Research Virologist.
 She also worked as Vice President of the joint venture for the Neodesha Lumber Company.

 Political career

 State legislator

 Chronister was elected to the Kansas House of Representatives in 1978.
 She would serve from 1979 to 1995.
 She served as Assistant Majority Leader of the House from 1983 to 1986, and was the first women in a Kansas House leadership position.

 Republican Chairwoman

 Chronister, a longtime leader of Moderate Republicans in the Kansas house was selected as the State Republican Party Chairwomen in 1989.
-Later that year she demanded the resignation of the head of the Kansas Bureau of Investigation, David E. Johnson, following the breaking of a scandal that he told a racist joke to two reporters from the The Kansas City Times going as far as pen a letter to Kansas Attorney General Robert Stephan demanding his removal.
+Later that year she demanded the resignation of the head of the Kansas Bureau of Investigation, David E. Johnson, following the breaking of a scandal that he told a racist joke to two reporters from The Kansas City Times going as far as pen a letter to Kansas Attorney General Robert Stephan demanding his removal.
 She would never send the letter as Johnson resigned before she could.